INSTRUCTIONS TO STAFF 340:25-5-140.1

 7. When using the one-state process to enforce an order established in another state, it is the responsibility of OCSS staff to calculate interest using the interest rate of the state that established the order, also known as the issuing state.

-8. (a) When there is no initiating state, OCSS staff calculate the interest due on all existing child support orders in an action to enforce those arrears, even if the order was entered in another state.
+8. (a) When there is no initiating state, OCSS staff calculates the interest due on all existing child support orders in an action to enforce those arrears, even when the order was entered in another state.

-(b) To determine the current applicable interest rate for orders from other states, OCSS staff look in the Support Details section of the Intergovernmental Referral Guide (IRG) on the Office of Child Support Enforcement (OCSE) website.
+(b) To determine the current applicable interest rate for orders from other states, OCSS staff looks in the Support Details section of the Intergovernmental Reference Guide (IRG) on the Office of Child Support Enforcement (OCSE) website.

-(c) OCSS staff consult with the district office OCSS state's attorney to determine if the interest rate has changed during the period when the arrears accrued.
+(c) OCSS staff consults with the district office OCSS state's attorney to determine if the interest rate changed during the period when the arrears accrued.

-9. OCSS requests that an Oklahoma court determine the accrued principal and interest and registers that order with the responding state for enforcement when:
+9. OCSS requests an Oklahoma court determine the accrued principal and interest and registers the order with the responding state for enforcement when: